-when kyiv’s fashion underground took paris
+when kiev's fashion underground took paris

 Anton Belinskiy.
 Photography Masha Demianova.

 In a large white hall inside Palais de Tokyo, two dozen youngsters are sitting around, waiting, chatting, and hanging out.
-Some are dressed in workwear-style jumpsuits, some are draped in flowing red and blue satin, some cosied up in voluminous sheepskin coats and oversized puffer jackets.
+Some are dressed in workwear-style jumpsuits, some are draped in flowing red and blue satin, some cozied up in voluminous sheepskin coats and oversized puffer jackets.
 Cold Parisian light pours in though glass panels in the ceiling.

 The collection brought together a curious mix of references.
 There were trench coats and shirts inspired by uniforms, slouchy suits, fuzzy knitwear, a sweater with knitted weed leaf, and a perfect red tracksuit.
 "We looked at Ukrainian national costume," Anton explains.
 "Especially traditional, voluminous trousers, in red or blue, made out of satin.
 It's not really typical for the brand but we wanted to keep it authentic — we used it for trousers and dresses.
-To some extent it's a very cliché Ukranian garment but that's why it's interesting to reinvent it.
+To some extent it's a very cliché Ukrainian garment but that's why it's interesting to reinvent it.
 We also took shapes of traditional Ukrainian shirts and blouses and reworked them in thick cotton."

-For the youth of Kyiv, flickering numbers at currency exchange bureaus could certainly be a source of frustration.
-The Revolution of 2014 brought hope, change and optimism, but the Ukrainian currency collapsed with civil war and Russian intervention in the country's politics.
+For the youth of Kiev, flickering numbers at currency exchange bureaus could certainly be a source of frustration.
+The revolution of 2014 brought hope, change, and optimism, but the Ukrainian currency collapsed with civil war and Russian intervention in the country's politics.
 The economic crisis hit the creative industries especially hard.
 At the same time, the idea of exchange also has a deeper meaning.
 Belinskiy, perhaps without intending to do so, managed to bring up the larger crisis of global capitalism, affecting everyone from Americans to Greeks.
 In today's world the worth of culture, and even of human life, is often decided by dollar signs — Belinskiy is trying to prove that the value of creativity knows no borders.

-It has to be mentioned that it's not the first time Ukrainian's burgeoning fashion scene has been showcased in Paris.
+It has to be mentioned that it's not the first time Ukraine's burgeoning fashion scene has been showcased in Paris.
 Paskal has a show on the official Paris Fashion Week schedule, and over 50 stockists worldwide.
-In showrooms around Paris you cab also see inventive minimalism from Bevza, statement coats from Litkovskaya and edgy romanticism from Anna October.
+In showrooms around Paris you can also see inventive minimalism from Bevza, statement coats from Litkovskaya, and edgy romanticism from Anna October.
 But the energy of the One Day Project feels different: it's not about infiltrating the current fashion system; it's about trying to change it.
 It's about the possibilities offered by a united, creative, youthful energy, and not about sucking up to the fashion establishment.

 "It feels like the fashion is on the brink of fundamental change, and for the emerging brands, the main thing is the ideas, and the team which can bring it to life.
 The designer can't do it on his own, it's an illusion," Belinskiy says.
 In Ukraine, the new wave of designers is rising, and united they have power.
 "It would be very difficult for us, without the One Day Project as support," Yulia agrees.
 "Of course we have our own special way for trying to make in in the fashion industry, but at least we're all together."